ItaloHugoMDS/Querying_with_SQL/README.md

 the rows from the *ArtistId* column of the *Artist* table, with `ǸULL` values.
 But it still will retrieve **all** the rows from both tables.

-The `INNER JOIN` command will only retrieve the rows from both tables if those rows have data to match the other all the columns from both tables.
+The `INNER JOIN` command will only retrieve the rows from both tables if those rows have data to match all the columns from both tables.

 For example, in the `FULL OUTER JOIN` query, the *ArtistId* **25** didn't have any data in the *Title* column, which came from the *Album* table, so command filled the row of this column with the `NULL` value, this is how the command